 Mapping the terrain of a literary and archival imaginary that remembers, confesses, and testifies, this essay considers three contemporary novels published in French that revisit the difficult history and legacies of nuclear testing in the Sahara: Victor Malo Selva’s Reggane mon amour (2011), Christophe Bataille’s L’Expérience (2015), and Djamel Mati’s Sentiments irradiés (2018).
 With Hawad’s poetry, these texts inhabit a category of writing that confronts past and present in modes at once creative and documentary.
-Instances of a growing field of Franco-Algerian “nuclear-imperial fiction,” the novels share formal, thematic, and affective elements that make their contemplation as a group meaningful and worthwhile.
+Instances of a growing field of Franco-Algerian nuclear-imperial fiction, the novels share formal, thematic, and affective elements that make their contemplation as a group meaningful and worthwhile.

-That these titles focused on French nuclear testing in Algeria during the 1960s were all published after 2010 is not a coincidence.
+That these titles focused on French nuclear testing in Algeria during the 1960s were all published after 2010 is not incidental.
 That year marked the 50th anniversaries of France’s first three atomic tests in 1960: Gerboise Bleue on February 13th, Gerboise Blanche on April 1st, and Gerboise Rouge on December 27th.
-It was also the year the French government passed the Loi Morin, a piece of legislation setting an indemnity for victims of France’s nuclear tests in the Sahara and the Pacific.
+It was also the year the French government passed the Loi Morin, legislation outlining an indemnity process for victims of France’s nuclear tests in the Sahara and the Pacific.
 Military files remain largely inaccessible due to the classification of nuclear weapons as matters of national defense.
-At the same time, reports and debates leading up to and since the passage of the Loi Morin; pressure from French veterans’ groups and from the Algerian state; the revelation of archival evidence (some of it leaked); the work of journalists and documentary filmmakers; and increased public interest and awareness regarding the colonial past as a whole, have played important roles in opening up space for the acknowledgment of France’s nuclear tests in the empire, their long-term human and environmental costs.
+At the same time, reports and debates leading up to and since the passage of the Loi Morin; pressure from French veterans’ groups and from the Algerian state; the revelation of archival evidence (some of it leaked); the work of journalists and documentary filmmakers; and increased public interest and awareness regarding the colonial past as a whole, have played important roles in opening up space for the acknowledgment of France’s nuclear tests in empire, their long-term human and environmental costs.
 The past two decades have also been a period of expanding scholarly investigation of the history of French colonialism, and the Algerian context in particular.
-Finally, despite a persistent tendency to segregate the history of French nuclear testing from the history of the Algerian War itself, the proliferation of work on the wartime period during which the tests began has created possibilities for their illumination and a fuller integration of French nuclear imperialism into analyses of the era of decolonization.
+Finally, despite a persistent tendency to segregate the history of French nuclear testing from the history of the Algerian War per se, the proliferation of work on the wartime period during which the tests began has created possibilities for their illumination and a fuller integration of French nuclear imperialism into analyses of the era of decolonization.

 Set at different historical moments, moving back and forth between different pasts and presents, the novels by Selva, Bataille, and Mati share some common features as a group, but they also diverge in important ways, including their use of narrative voice, approach to storytelling, and presentation of the history of France’s nuclear weapons exploits in Algeria.
 Published in 2011, Selva’s Reggane mon amour is the guilt-ridden fictional memoir of a dying French veteran at the end of the first decade of the twenty-first century.
 During his final days, the novel’s “hero,” Louis-René, a man who served in the military during the Algerian War, reflects on his own complicity in French colonial violence and atrocity.
 Following in the footsteps of a father who fought bravely and died in defense of France during the Second World War, Louis-René participates enthusiastically (at first) in his nation’s efforts to keep Algeria “French” from 1954 to 1962.
 Dealing with strife within the military, racism, and torture, the novel tracks Louis-René’s gradual disillusionment with aspects of his own, and la patrie’s, military mission.
 He accepts reassignment from the thick of the conflict to the nuclear test site at Reggane in 1958, a little over a year before the detonation of Gerboise Bleue.
 In the Sahara, Louis-René witnesses this first and then a series of subsequent atmospheric and underground tests.
-In addition to causing enormous immediate destruction, even death, the bombs he helps to explode/test give off radiation that severely damages his own health in the long term.
+In addition to causing enormous immediate destruction, even death, the bombs he helps to explode/test give off radiation that severely affects his own health in the long term.

 Reggane mon amour is a heavy book, in the historical events, themes, and emotions it engages, and as a reading experience.
 Looking back from “the present,” Louis-René addresses his own wife and a number of other possible readers.
 More than a straightforward memoir, the novel is interrupted by letters and reports, some written by supporting characters/witnesses who offer different perspectives and corroborate Louis-René’s story.
 The novel also includes a hand-drawn illustration of the test site at Reggane, a “Non-Exhaustive List of Radiation-Induced Diseases,” and a “Glossary” of key acronyms—the FLN, MNA, OAS, and POUM (the status of this last as either contained by, or separate from, the memoir itself is somewhat ambiguous).
 Moments in the novel read like an exposé, even a textbook.
-Educating the reader about the history of colonialism in Algeria, the harm done by France’s nuclear tests, and the continuing insufficiency of forms of acknowledgment and restitution up to the present, Louis-René’s “dossier” even includes a discussion of the 2010 Loi Morin passed just before the novel’s publication.
+Educating the reader about the history of colonialism in Algeria, the damage done by France’s nuclear tests, and the continuing insufficiency of forms of acknowledgment and restitution up to the present, Louis-René’s “dossier” even includes a discussion of the 2010 Loi Morin passed just before the novel’s publication.
 The effect is intensely didactic.
 Demanding justice for victims of the actions and inaction of the French state and military, the novel makes its case in ways that blur the boundaries between its main character/author and Selva himself.

 Christophe Bataille’s L’Expérience is another fictional veteran’s memoir.
 Writing decades later to unburden himself of his story, the narrator shares his experience of Gerboise Verte, the April 1961 atmospheric bomb test at Reggane.
 An engineer by training, he arrives in the Sahara under curious circumstances on the eve of the test.
-Like Selva’s Louis-René, Bataille’s narrator also feels guilt.
-But L’Expérience is focused more on its central character’s victimization by a nation and military that have treated him as dispensable, a cobaye (“guinea pig”) not unlike the other live animals placed (along with various military equipment) in proximity to ground zero during the tests.
+Like Selva’s Louis-René, Bataille’s narrator also feels intense guilt.
+But L’Expérience is focused more on its central character’s victimization by a nation and military that have treated him as dispensable, a cobaye (guinea pig) not unlike the other live animals placed (along with various military equipment) in proximity to ground zero during the tests.
 Like the Algerian workers on-site and civilian inhabitants of the region who were neither sufficiently informed about the detonations, nor warned of the dangers they posed, French soldiers were also subjected to the blasts and their aftermaths.
-In some cases, the military willingly placed soldiers in harm’s way with the intention of collecting data about the tests’ effects on human beings.
+In some cases, the novel contends, the military willingly placed soldiers in harm’s way with the intention of collecting data about the tests’ effects on human beings.

 Bataille’s fiction jumps abruptly between past and present throughout, its evocative snapshots disorienting the reader and conjuring the fear, pain, and shock of traumatic events and their memorial repetition.
 While the young soldier survives l’expérience, his subsequent life is deeply affected by his experience of this organized instance of nuclear devastation enshrouded in secrecy and lies.
 “They lied to me,” scribbles the narrator in a notebook he has devoted to his recollections.
 “They lied to us.
 We were pushed, of course.
 Forced.
 They lied to the workers too.
 To those poor inhabitants of the desert.”
 This ailing witness’s testimony is individual, personal, but also collective and political in its content and form.
 Meeting the destructive and deceitful science of France’s nuclear imperialism with an obsessive disclosure that revisits and releases years of suffering, L’Expérience confronts a French state and military that for too long refused to acknowledge their atrocious acts in the desert, even “now” failing to offer their victims sufficient transparency, recognition, and restitution.